Ragnhild Hennum

-Ragnhild Helene Hennum (born 11 June 1967) is a Norwegian jurist, academic administrator and women's rights leader.
-She is Professor of Public Law at the University of Oslo Faculty of Law and Director of the Norwegian Centre for Human Rights.
-Hennum served as Pro-Rector of the University of Oslo, the university's second highest official, 2014–2017.
-She previously served as the university's Vice-Rector 2009–2014.
+Ragnhild Helene Hennum (born 11 June 1967) is a Norwegian jurist, academic administrator, and women's rights leader.
+Hennum was elected Rector at the University of Oslo for the period 2025-2029, and took office on 1 August 2025.
+She was Dean at the University of Oslo Faculty of Law from 2020-2025.
+She was Vice-Rector at the University of Oslo from 2009–2014 and Acting Pro-Rector from 2014–2017, and Director of the Norwegian Centre for Human Rights in 2018.
 Hennum's research fields are criminal law, criminal procedure and sociology of law, and she is a specialist on child sexual abuse, sexual violence in general and forced marriage.
 She is President of the Norwegian Women's Lobby, the umbrella organisation for the Norwegian women's movement.